penrose/penrose/packages/examples/src/tutorials/README.md

 # Penrose Tutorials

-The tutorial can be found [here](https://penrose-saurus.netlify.app/docs/tutorial/welcome).
+The tutorial can be found [here](https://penrose.cs.cmu.edu/docs/tutorial/welcome).

-Starter code repository for Penrose tutorials.
+Starter code for Penrose tutorials.
 Each folder within `./code` contains a "program triple" (a `.sub`, `.sty`, and .`dsl` file), the minimum set of files that are needed to run a Penrose program.
 Solutions for each example can be found in `./solutions`.

 ## Prerequistes